popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 data in non-model organisms as well.
-The recently developed stdpopsim tool makes it easy to simulate complex models using up to date information for a number of well characterised and model organisms such as humans, chimpanzees, and Arabadopsis, but provides little help in enabling simulations for less well characterised organisms.
+The recently developed stdpopsim tool makes it easy to simulate complex models using up to date information for a number of well characterised and model organisms such as humans, chimpanzees, and *Arabadopsis*, but provides little help in enabling simulations for less well characterised organisms.
 Many users wish to simulate their study organism, but do not